PaddyPowerBetfair/Cloud-Academy/AWS-Associate-Developer-June2018/Serverless.md

     Step Functions provides a UI to arrange and visualise the components of your application as a series of steps.
     This makes it simple to build and run multistep applications.
     Step Functions automatically triggers and tracks each step.
-    Step Functions retries steps when there are error so your application executes in order and as expected.
+    Step Functions retries steps when there are errors so your application executes in order and as expected.
     Step Functions logs the state of each step.
     You define the steps of your workflow in the JSON-based Amazon States Language.
     After you have defined your sequence of steps in JSON, you hit "Create Resources" which will create AWS resources based on a CloudFormation template.